 Version Date Notes 1.0 May 15, 2024 Initial policy manual based on program model described in the Action Plan.
+1.1 December 16, 2024 Revised to reflect change in award types from rehabilitation and reimbursement to reimbursement only.

 1.0 Overview